percona/pxc-docs/docs/install/yum.md

-# Installing Percona XtraDB Cluster on Red Hat Enterprise Linux and CentOS
+# Install Percona XtraDB Cluster on Red Hat Enterprise Linux and CentOS

 Specific information on the supported platforms, products, and versions is described in [Percona Software and Platform Lifecycle](https://www.percona.com/services/policies/percona-software-platform-lifecycle#mysql).